A reading list for AI-curious library professionals

 But what about these new AI tools and models specifically?

-In this article in School Library Journal, Kara Yorio asks school librarians for their reactions to ChatGTP.
+In this article in School Library Journal, Kara Yorio asks school librarians for their reactions to ChatGPT.
 The librarians discuss the implications of the software and also some practical, day to day uses, including readers’ advisory.

 Curtis L. Kendrick also tested out some of the library-specific cases in a guest post for the Scholarly Kitchen, The Efficacy of ChatGPT: Is it Time for the Librarians to Go Home?